HadarShahar/cancel-alert-app/README.md

 <img src="screenshots/notifications.jpg" width="400"><img src="screenshots/home1.jpeg" width="400">

 In the beginning of 11th grade, I updated this app and added the following things:
-- The ability to select specific lessons that you learn (there are different study groups inside each class)
+- The ability to select specific lessons that you learn (there are different study groups inside each class).
-- A view of your schedule table that corresponds to the lesson you selected.
+- A view of your schedule table that corresponds to the lessons you selected.
 - Ringings board.

 <img src="screenshots/lesson_selection.jpeg" width="400"><img src="screenshots/schedule_table.jpeg" width="400">